MilesCranmer/PySR/README.md

     - Current most expensive operations:
         - [ ] Calculating the loss function - there is duplicate calculations happening.
         - [x] Declaration of the weights array every iteration
+- [x] Make deletion op join deleted subtree to parent
+- [x] Update hall of fame every iteration?
+    - Seems to overfit early if we do this.
+- [x] Consider adding mutation to pass an operator in through a new binary operator (e.g., exp(x3)->plus(exp(x3), ...))
+    - (Added full insertion operator
 - [x] Add a node at the top of a tree
 - [x] Insert a node at the top of a subtree
 - [x] Record very best individual in each population, and return at end.